moisf56/capsule/README.md

 ### Key Innovation

+Tested running simultaneously with MedASR on a consumer Android device with 8GB RAM: no GPU, no cloud, no specialized hardware.
 Unlike cloud-based AI scribes, Capsule enforces a strict **privacy boundary**: PHI never leaves the phone.
 The workstation knowledge graph receives only de-identified medical terms (drug names, diagnosis strings) — never patient names, dates, or identifiers.

 ---